elsiechu0402/portfolio3_operations_simulation/docs/index.md

 The bottleneck was identified by comparing resource utilization and waiting time before each process stage.

-A separate demand sensitivity analysis was also conducted using the baseline resource configuration.
-The average interarrival time was changed to 6, 5, 4, and 3.5 minutes.
+A separate demand sensitivity analysis was conducted using the baseline resource configuration.
+The average interarrival time was changed to 6.0, 5.0, 4.0, and 3.5 minutes.
 A shorter interarrival time represents a higher demand level.

 ## 5. Results